practicingruby/practicing-ruby-paid/posts/v6/010-concept-before-code.md

 > Because I have a toddler to take care of at home, meal planning can been a major source of stress for me.
-My wife and I are often too busy to do planning in advance, so we often need to make a decision on what to eat, put together a shopping list, go to the grocery store, and then come home and cook all in a single afternoon.
+My wife and I are often too distracted to do planning in advance, so we often need to make a decision on what to eat, put together a shopping list, go to the grocery store, and then come home and cook all in a single afternoon.
-Whenever this proves to be too much of a challenge for us, we order takeout or dig out some frozen junk food from the freezer.
+Whenever this proves to be too much of a challenge for us, we order takeout or dig out some frozen junk food.
 Unsurprisingly, this happens far more often than we'd like it to.

 > To make matters worse, our family cookbook has historically consisted of a